maziac/dezogif/documentation/Design.md

 ~~~
 In the example above the pushed BC value is lost and exchanged with the PC value.

-This is true for the debugged program aswell: If an NMI occurs during stack manipulation the program might malfunction.
+This is true for the debugged program as well: If an NMI occurs during stack manipulation the program might malfunction.
 Here there is nothing that can be done about it in the debugger.

 For the debugged program this also applies
 - for maskable interrupts if the interrupts are not disabled (but this is a general failure of the program)